 “This is he that came by water and blood, even Jesus Christ; not by water only, but by water and blood.
 And it is the Spirit that beareth witness, because the Spirit is truth.
 For there are three that bear record in heaven, the Father, the Word, and the Holy Ghost: and these three are one.
 And there are three that bear witness in earth, the spirit, and the water, and the blood: and these three agree in one” (1 Jn 5:6-8).

 As can be seen in the above verses, this passage clearly and unequivocally declares and describes the Trinitarian nature of the Godhead, and is the only passage in the whole Bible which does so.
 In making this clear statement of the unity in trinity of the Godhead, it necessarily implies the deity of Jesus.
 In his gospel, John declares that “the Word was with God, and the Word was God” (Jn 1:1).
 In so doing, he reveals that the Godhead consists of more than one Person.
-In this passage, the Johannine Comma (a technical name for it), John gives us further revelation, that the Godhead consists of three Divine Persons, the Father, the Word and the Holy Ghost, and that they are One.
+In this passage, the Johannine Comma (a technical name for it), John gives us further and final revelation, that the Godhead consists of three Divine Persons, the Father, the Word and the Holy Ghost, and that they are One.
 Therefore we are able to speak of God the Father, God the Son and God the Holy Spirit; this is a correct statement based on these verses even though it is not stated in this way in scripture, and it makes clear which Divine Person we are speaking of.

 Although there are other passages in the New Testament which bible-believing Christians use for their proof that God is triune in nature, they do not state the Trinitarian nature of God unequivocally, and leave room for other interpretation.
 Being the only verse which states the Trinity so clearly, its absence by omission allows a question mark to hover over the doctrine of the Trinity.
 It is the verse upon which the other Trinitarian verses depend for clear definition of the doctrine.
 Its presence in the bible stops all denial of Jesus’ divinity dead in its tracks; it stands as a mighty colossus astride the path of unbelief and false teaching.
 Every single verse which is presented as proof against Jesus’ divinity, or proof that he had a beginning etc. is dashed to pieces against this immovable rock.
 As long as 1 John 5:7 is in the bible, the doctrine of the Trinity is invulnerable to any attack.